dotnet/maui-samples/README.md

 This is a community supported, open source, global dotnet tool intended to help evaluation your development environment and help you install / configure everything you need to build a .NET MAUI application.

-Install: `dotnet tool update -g redth.net.maui.check --version 0.6.0-pre01`
+Install: `dotnet tool update -g redth.net.maui.check --version 0.6.1`

-Run: `maui-check --main`
+Run: `maui-check --preview`

 This will evaluate your environment and in most cases optionally install / configure missing components for you, such as:

 * OpenJdk / AndroidSDK
 * .NET 6 Preview SDK
-* .NET MAUI / iOS / Android workloads and packs
+* .NET MAUI / iOS / Android workloads
-* .NET MAUI Templates
-* Workload Resolver .sentinel files for dotnet and Visual Studio Windows/Mac
-* Currently does not install workloads required for WinUI3
+* Currently does not install SDK's for WinUI3 (Install UWP Workload from Visual Studio 2022)

 For more information and source code, visit [redth/dotnet-maui-check](https://github.com/redth/dotnet-maui-check)